TosbackCgusBridge-Bot/CGUs-versions/Shop/Privacy Policy.md

 *   2
 *   3

+ThinkPad Sale

+Save up to 38% on select Professional Laptops and Tablets.

+All New Lenovo Pro Store

+Let Lenovo be your small business partner with an all new Pro Portal.

 NEW YEAR, NEW SAVINGS!

 Start the year right with a fresh new PC!
 On sale ‘til Jan.
 10.

-All New Lenovo Pro Store

-Let Lenovo be your small business partner with an all new Pro Portal.

-FLASH SALE

-Lenovo 2-in-1 Yoga and Flex laptops on sale now until Jan 7.

 Miix 720